codejedi-ai/tavus-vibecode-quickstart/README.md

 The fastest way to get started vibecoding with Tavus CVI.
 This React quickstart template provides everything you need to create interactive video experiences powered by Tavus's Conversational Video Interface technology.

-> ⚠️ **Important Note**: This is a development template only.
-For production use, you must:
-> - Never expose your Tavus API keys in the frontend
-> - Implement a secure backend service to handle API calls
-> - Use environment variables and proper key management
-> - Follow security best practices for handling sensitive credentials

 <br></br>
 ## 🛠️ Tech Stack
 - React